Black Friday 2019: Amazing TV deals you can get right now

-Black Friday is nearly here and the TV deals are already in full swing.
+Black Friday is a few days away but the TV deals are already in full swing.
 We're seeing the best prices of 2019 on brands such as Samsung, Sony, LG, Vizio and TCL at retailers including Walmart, Amazon, Target, Costco and Best Buy.
 You can save hundreds of dollars on 4K HDR TVs from both the best brands and no-name models.
-We've scoured the ads, checked the web and we've collected the best Black Friday TV deals available -- most of which you can get right now.
+We've scoured the ads, checked the web and collected the best Black Friday TV deals available -- most of which are on sale right now.

 We'll keep this page up to date with all of the best Black Friday and Cyber Monday deals through the holidays, so check back often.